AlexanderLabWHOI/EUKulele/docs/source/parameters.rst

      - A choice of aligner to use, currently ``BLAST`` or ``DIAMOND``.
    * - ``--cutoff_file``
      - cutoff_file
-     - A ``YAML`` file, provided in ``src/EUKulele/static/``, that contains the percent identity cutoffs for various taxonomic classifications.
-Any path may be provided here to a user-specified file.
+     - A ``YAML`` file, with a default provided in ``src/EUKulele/static/``, that contains the percent identity cutoffs for various taxonomic classifications.
+Any path may be provided here to a user-specified file - if no absolute path is specified, the default file will be used instead.
    * - ``--filter_metric``
      - filter_metric
      - Either evalue, pid, or bitscore (default evalue) - the metric to be used to filter hits based on their quality prior to taxonomic estimation.